 - A broader selection of bike types and models, but they have what you need for a quality ride in Sedona.

-Over The Edge is one of many OTE shops in the top mountain biking destinations in the world.
-They are pretty much world-famous when it comes to ‘best bike shops’ and for a great reason.
-They are a true mountain biking shop that lives and breathes the culture and carries the latest and greatest bikes in the industry.
+Over The Edge is now Thunder Mountain Bikes.
+A true mountain biking shop that lives and breathes the culture and carries the latest and greatest bikes in the industry.

 - 4.9 ⭐️ (199 reviews)